Avast Wi-Fi Finder for Android: FAQs

 If I connect to my personal Wi-Fi network is it made available to Wi-Fi Finder users?

-Wi-Fi networks are not automatically added to the Wi-Fi Finder database of Wi-Fi networks.
-You can only add a Wi-Fi network when you successfully connect to a network via the Share Wi-Fi option.
+No. Wi-Fi networks are not automatically added to the Wi-Fi Finder database when you connect to them.
+You can only add a Wi-Fi network by successfully connecting to it via the Share Wi-Fi option.

 Can I report Wi-Fi network problems?